jpikl/mmvv/docs/reference/rew.md

 Size of a buffer used for IO operations.

-Smaller values will reduce memory consumption but could negatively affect througput.
+Smaller values will reduce memory consumption but could negatively affect throughput.

-Larger values will increase memory consumption but may improve troughput in some cases.
+Larger values will increase memory consumption but may improve throughput in some cases.

 Certain commands (which can only operate with whole lines) won't be able to fetch a line bigger than this limit and will abort their execution instead.